econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 abstracted into a [VPC]-specific stack at `vpc.cfn.yaml`, whose resources can be re-used across multiple indexer deployments via [cross-stack references].

+The VPC stack contains a [private and public subnet] for each [availability zone], with each public subnet connecting to a common [custom route table] containing a [public internet route].
+Each private subnet has its own custom route table with a [NAT gateway route].

 ## Setup

 1. [Make Route 53 the DNS service for a domain you own], which will